TawannaWillis/Active-Directory-Account-Security/README.md

-- Disable the same account in **Active Directory.
+<br />- Disable the same account in Active Directory.
-- Attempt to log in with the account and observe the error message.
+<br />- Attempt to log in with the account and observe the error message.
-- Re-enable the account.
+<br />- Re-enable the account.
-- Attempt to log in again with the account.
+<br />- Attempt to log in again with the account.

 </p>
 <br />